Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Despite 0% schema coverage, the description fully explains each parameter: definition_id sourced from list_report_definitions, resource_ids as optional scope with default behavior, target as optional name from config with fallback.
-Adds meaning well beyond schema types.
+With 0% schema coverage, description fully explains each parameter: definition_id sourced from list_report_definitions, resource_ids required with guidance, target optional.
+Adds context beyond schema.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.